yaogara/yaogara-ark/content/plants/erythroxylum-coca.md

   - Coca tea (mate de coca) is a widely used digestive and mild stimulant infusion, particularly in Peru and Bolivia.
 Preparations are light and non-intoxicating, commonly employed for altitude-associated discomfort, stomach upset, and early-morning fatigue ([6]).
 Decoctions or macerations may be used topically in some locales.

 - Ceremonial offerings and divination:
   - Leaves are bundled, blown upon, and arranged as offerings in [[pago a la tierra]] and related rites; seers interpret leaf orientation, color, and minor imperfections as diagnostic signs.
 In Colombia’s Sierra Nevada, the poporo mediates continuous, life-long engagement with coca and lime, refining bodily technique and ethical sensibility ([5]).
-These practices situate coca within broader networks of teacher plants, occasionally paired or sequenced with others such as [[Nicotiana rustica]] in certain regions, always under local norms of balance and respect ([1]; [5]).
+These practices situate coca within broader networks of teacher plants, occasionally paired or sequenced with others such as [[plants/nicotiana-rustica]] in certain regions, always under local norms of balance and respect ([1]; [5]).

 ([1]; [5]; [6])